aliozgur/aliozgur.github.io/_posts/2026-03-17-ai-coding-tools-extensibility.md

 Visual Studio, JetBrains IDEs, Vim, and Emacs all understood this.
 Their extension models were not perfect, but they allowed developers to build real products on top of them.

-Today’s AI coding tools often do not.
+Today's AI coding tools often do not.

 ## Hooks are not enough